-OFFICE → PARTY ↓ 1 FIRST SELECTMAN 2 SELECTMAN REPUBLICAN ABRAHAM LINCOLN 1A No - WRONG DWIGHT EISENHOWER 2A DEMOCRATIC GEORGE WASHINGTON 1B U. S. GRANT O 2B
+OFFICE → PARTY ↓ 1 FIRST SELECTMAN 2 SELECTMAN REPUBLICAN ABRAHAM LINCOLN 1A NO - WRONG DWIGHT EISENHOWER 2A DEMOCRATIC GEORGE WASHINGTON 1B U. S. GRANT O 2B

-In this example a voter cast a questionable vote that the tabulator may not have properly recorded for Eisenhower and attempted to retract a vote for Lincoln.
+In this example a voter cast a questionable vote that the tabulator may or may not have recorded for Eisenhower and attempted to retract a vote for Lincoln.
+The tabulator may have read both of these marks.
 Therefore, the Audit Report should reflect vote totals as follows....

-A В C D \mathbf{E} F
+A В С D E F

 Office Candidate Machine Totals Undisputed Questionable Overall Hand

 (Tape) Vote Totals Vote Totals Count Totals

-(D + E)
+(D+E)

-First Selectman Lincoln 1 0 0 0
+First Selectman Lincoln 1 0 1 1

-Selectman Eisenhower 1 0 1 1
+Selectman Eisenhower 0 0 1 1